 Unintentional shootings happen to children of all ages.
 In homes with guns, the likelihood of accidental death by shooting is four times higher.

-In 2020, there were at least 369 unintended shootings by children in the United States.
-These shootings caused 142 deaths and 242 injuries.
-The COVID-19 pandemic hasn't helped either.
+2,070 unintentional shootings by children that resulted in 765 deaths and 1,366 nonfatal gun injuries.
+In 2020 alone, at least 125 toddlers and children ages 5 and under shot themself or someone else.
+Cdc The COVID-19 pandemic hasn't helped either.
 From March to December 2020, unintended shooting deaths by kids went up more than 30% compared to the same time period in 2019.

 The risk of homicide is three times higher when there are guns in the home.
 Not only that, but 58% of shooting deaths in children and teens are homicides.

 The most effective way to keep kids safe